PeterLourens/kiwipiano/README.md

 [Back to top](#kiwi-piano-studio)
 ## Code

-* The site's login / logout and profile were inspired by [Corey Schafer]() that I watched his Django Tutorials on [Youtube]() to learn more about how to build apps using Django.
+* The site's login / logout and profile were inspired by [Corey Schafer](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&index=1) that I watched his Django Tutorials on [Youtube]() to learn more about how to build apps using Django.
 I also learned from his tutuorial what packages needed to make the application working properly.

 * The codes of signals.py are taken from here [Django signals](https://dev.to/earthcomfy/django-user-profile-3hik).
+* The Django automated testing was inspired by [CodingEntrepreneurs](https://www.youtube.com/watch?v=5E_xLmQXOZg&t=2780s) Django tutorial on [Youtube].

 [Back to top](#kiwi-piano-studio)
 # Acknowledgement